matthewcosgrove/gcp-concourse-init/README.md

 ### Set Up GCP

-GCP is set up using terraform, and the scripts to run are
+Your GCP project needs to be configured with the required service accounts (should be a one time set up unless you destroy your project)

-1. `./setup-gcloud-for-bosh.sh`
+`./setup-gcloud-service-accounts.sh`

-2. `./terraform-prereq-export.sh`
+Then the infrastructure is set up via Terraform

-3. `./create-infra-with-terraform.sh` which will prompt you to review the terraform plan before proceeding to run `terraform apply`
+`./create-infra-with-terraform.sh` which will prompt you to review the terraform plan before proceeding to run `terraform apply`